andrewdownie/local_dev_settings/vscode + vim key bindings.md

 Using the vim extension in vscode creates a strange hybrid where half the hotkeys are from vscode, and half the hotkeys are from vim.

 ## Activity bar:
-- Explorer: crtl + shift + e
+- Explorer: ctrl + shift + e
-- Search: crtl + shift + f
+- Search: ctrl + shift + f
-- Git: crtl + shift + g
+- Git: ctrl + shift + g
-- Debug: crtl + shift + d
+- Debug: ctrl + shift + d
+- Extensions: ctrl + shift + x
 - Hide activity bar: focus on the Activity bar (with any of the above commands) and then crtl + b
 - collapse all items in the current list: ctrl + leftArrow

-- open and close terminal: crtl + `
+- open and close terminal: ctrl + `
-- code panel 1: crtl + 1
+- code panel 1: ctrl + 1
-- code panel 2: crtl + 2
+- code panel 2: ctrl + 2
 - code tab 1: alt + 1
 - code tab 2: alt + 2

 ## Bash
-- crtl + u to delete current line
+- ctrl + u to delete current line
-- crtl + l to clear visible terminal area
+- ctrl + l to clear visible terminal area

 ## Chrome
 - ctrl + tab to shift one tab to the right
 - ctrl + shift + tab to shift one tab to left
 - ctrl + t to create a new tab
+- ctrl + w to close current tab
+- ctrl + num to jump to tab at index (how do you jump past tab 10 tho?)

 ## Windows
 - winKey + num to jump to corresponding app on the taskbar